Be1hl2/Executive-Sales-Performance-Profitability-Dashboard/README.md

 The objective of the project was to identify:

 1. Revenue and profitability trends

 2. Product and category performance

-3. Customer segment contribution,
+3. Customer segment contribution

-4. Brand and regional performance,
+4. Brand and regional performance

-5. City-wise sales distribution,
+5. City-wise sales distribution

-6. Quarterly and monthly revenue trends,
+6. Quarterly and monthly revenue trends

 7. Business areas impacting overall profitability

 The dashboard enables interactive analysis through dynamic slicers, KPI tracking, and drill-down capabilities across multiple business dimensions.